icicala/TS-THOR/README.md

 **THOR** scan log file `.json` log version **v2** or **v3**

 ## Output Files
-The tool writes mapped events to a JSONL file.
+The tool writes converted events to a JSONL file.
 If the provided output file does not have a `.jsonl` extension, the file extension is updated to the JSONL format.
 If the file already exists, events are appended to it, otherwise, a new file is created.
 The tool also creates the output directory if it does not exist.
 ## Warning
-The mapped file extension must end with `.jsonl` for successful ingestion into Timesketch.
+The output file extension must end with `.jsonl` for successful ingestion into Timesketch.
 Files with other extensions (e.g `json`) may cause the import to fail.
 ## Ingesting into Timesketch
-1. File - the resulting (`.jsonl`) file can be ingested into Timesketch using either the Web UI or the [Importer CLI tool](https://timesketch.org/guides/user/cli-client/).
+1. File `jsonl` - the resulting (`.jsonl`) file can be ingested into Timesketch using either the Web UI or the [Importer CLI tool](https://timesketch.org/guides/user/cli-client/).
 2. Sketch - If you specify the `--ts_sketch` flag, the tool will automatically ingest the mapped events into the specified Timesketch sketch.
 The sketch will be created if it does not exist.
 ## Contributing
 Contributions to `thor2ts` are welcome!
 If you'd like to contribute: